Spring Cleaning: How to Remove Old Software that makes your PC Vulnerable

 Once you’ve used them, there’s no reason to keep them on your PC.
 If you have them at hand, you may be tempted to install older versions of software, which may be flawed and, consequently, vulnerable.

 Also, be very careful where you choose to download software from.
 Not all download portals are trustworthy and the installers you get from them are sometimes filled with bloatware (or crapware), such as toolbars and other add-ons.
 The best is to go directly to the software maker’s website and get the installer from there.
 You can make sure you’re getting the latest version, that the download is secure and that there’s no bloatware involved.

 Now that your PC is clean of old apps and plugins, it’s time you eliminated the hassle of software updates.

 The simplest way to do it is to use a free tool, like Heimdal™ Free, that can monitor and update your apps automatically and silently, in the background.

 This will save you time and effort, and it’ll make sure that you always have the latest version of your favorite app, both feature-wise, and especially in terms of security.

 There’s no time like the present to do this simple spring cleaning that can spare you many headaches down the road.
-The more organized your digital life is, the less backdoors cyber criminals can exploit.
+The more organized your digital life is, the fewer backdoors cybercriminals can exploit.
 And remember that our lives are more dependent on our digital existence than we think.